Los Picos de Europa, Spain

 After an hour of steady uphill, the trail flattens and from then on it was an easy 2-hour stroll to Cain, the village on the other side.

-Even if you’re only remotely into hiking, the Cares Gorge (and Los Picos) is truly spectacular and is worth a trip if you ever find yourself in Northern Spain.
+Even if you’re only remotely into hiking, the Cares Gorge (and Los Picos) is truly spectacular and is worth a trip if you ever find yourself in Northern Spain (another reason to visit the Basque Country?
+The food!).

-But if you consider yourself an avid hiker – put it on your list right now!
+If you consider yourself an avid hiker – put Los Picos on your list right now!
 I guarantee it’ll be up there among your favorite hikes you’ve done.

 Hiking the Cares Gorge